 For students with specialized research design needs, MCU will make an effort to link them to internal and external Marine Corps scholars/scientists who can assist them on an individual basis.
-This support is provided through a network of scholars/scientists in LCSC, CAOCL, and IRAP.
-For more information, contact MCU ResearchResources@usmcu.edu.
+This support is provided through a network of scholars/scientists in the LCSC, Marine Corps University Center for Regional and Security Studies (formerly CAOCL), and IRAP.
+For more information, contact MCU_ResearchResources@usmcu.edu.